-CDEV 1213 3 credits (2 lecture, 1 lab) Minnesota Child Care Credential II

-The Minnesota Child Care Credential (MNCCC) offers training in all aspects of caring for and nurturing children.
+CDEV 1213 3 credits (2 lecture, 1 lab) Minnesota Child Care Credential II training in all aspects of caring for and nurturing children.
 The MNCCC is aligned with the National Child Development Associate (CDA) Credential so that those who complete it will also have completed all training required for the National CDA.
 Furthermore, the MNCCC also fulfills all of the required trainings for Parent Aware.
 Students who successfully complete both semesters of the MN Child Care Credential classes will most likely meet MN Child Care licensing rules for assistant teachers.
 (Corequisite: CDEV 1212 Mn Child Care Credential I)